High Water Consumption Analysis

 Cycle 5 – December 26, 2017 to March 26, 2018

-Completed forms must be received no later than 90 days after the end of the billing period in dispute (May 30).
-Disputed audits may be evaluated based on supporting documentation and verified information and a decision mailed to the customer.
+The on-line form must be submitted no later than 90 days after the end of the billing period in dispute (May 30).
+Disputed audits may be evaluated based on supporting documentation and verified information and a decision e-mailed to the customer.
 Appeals may ONLY be submitted between June 1 and August 31.

 Leaks: Actual receipts are required for all leak claims.
 Requests submitted without receipts will be denied.